 Resource groups are an important construct in Presto to control resource usage and query scheduling.
 Many Qubole customers have expressed interest in trying out resource groups for their production workloads but were unable to do so because of the complex configuration involved.
 Read this blog to understand how to configure and leverage Resource Groups in Presto.

-Qubole Presto is a cloud-optimized version of open source Presto, with enhancements that improve performance, reliability, and cost.
-We have tried to make sure we offer one of the best performing and easy-to-use Presto-based services.
+Qubole Presto is a cloud-optimized version of open-source Presto, with enhancements that improve performance, reliability, and cost.
+We have tried to make sure we offer one of the best-performing and easy-to-use Presto-based services.

-A good subset of Big Data analytics involves interactive, exploratory queries which can be expressed in ANSI-SQL – and Presto targets this use-case.
+A good subset of Big Data analytics involves interactive, exploratory queries which can be expressed in ANSI-SQL – and Presto targets this use case.
 As a PaaS provider, we provide multiple options to our users so they may evaluate these and other tools like Pig and MR without a lot of effort and choose the tool that works best for them.

 Presto on Qubole is 2.6x faster than ABC Presto in terms of overall Geomean of the 100 TPC-DS queries for the no-stats run.
 More importantly, 94 percent of queries were faster on Presto on Qubole, with 41 percent of the queries being more than 3x faster and another 23 percent of the queries being 2x-3x faster.
-In this blog post, we compared the Presto service on Qubole against one of the popular competitor Presto offerings (referred to as “ABC”) in AWS.
+In this blog post, we compared the Presto service on Qubole against one of the popular competitors Presto offerings (referred to as “ABC”) in AWS.

 Presto on Qubole differentiates itself via value additions that handle Spot interruptions without sacrificing reliability.
 These features are switched on by default and transparently provide higher reliability and stability to most Qubole users who find Spot nodes to be a great way to reduce their cloud bills.